BotoX/snacme/README.md

 # snacme - Minimal Python3 ACME client
 Supports http-01 challenge with webroot and dns-01 challenge using the Cloudflare API.

-[Python cryptography](https://cryptography.io/en/latest/) is used to generate 4096 bit account and domain private keys.
+[Python cryptography](https://cryptography.io/en/latest/) is used to generate RSA-2048/4096 or ECC-256/384 account and domain private keys.
-The account key is generated automatically and saved under `accounts/<base64(ACME-server-uri)>/account_key.pem`.
+The account key is generated automatically and saved under `accounts/<base64(ACME-server-uri)>/<key-type>/account_key.pem`.
+The default key algorithm is `ec-384`, also known as P-384 or secp384r1.
 Domain related files are stored in `certs/<name>/`:
 - privkey.pem: Domain private key, new one generated for every certificate.
 - cert.csr: Certificate signing request